FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 It seems hard to move ahead that easily.
 But coaches and players have to—and I believe some in Seattle, Carroll and GM John Schneider mostly, are fine with the sudden reconstruction.
 For the rest of us, it’s still a head-shaker, this controlled burn of the Seattle Seahawks.

-Today, to obsess about Carson Wentz being doubtful for the Eagles’ opener in 10 days, to hand-wring about the lowering-the-helmet rule and how half the stars in the league don’t play preseason games anymore seems a little overwrought.
+Today, to obsess about Carson Wentz being doubtful for the Eagles’ opener in 10 days, to hand-wring about the lowering-the-helmet rule and how half the league’s stars don’t play preseason games anymore seems a little overwrought.
 It’s a sad day for our country, as we mourn the death on Saturday of Arizona Sen. John McCain, the former POW and two-time presidential candidate and a lion of the senate.
 A big Arizona Cardinals fan.
 Big Larry Fitzgerald fan too.

 I got the news walking out of Lucas Oil Stadium Saturday evening, after the Niners-Colts game.
 Fitzgerald was in Dallas when he heard, in advance of the Arizona-Dallas Sunday nighter.
 I knew how highly he regarded McCain—their relationship advanced from mutual respect to McCain inviting Fitzgerald to speak to business and political leaders at an annual leadership summit, and then to true friendship.
 Last year, as editor-in-chief of The MMQB, I asked Fitzgerald to pen a tribute to McCain on Christmas Day, and it was moving.